xwu/xwu-swift-numerics/floating-point-part-3.md

 // 3.1415926535897931
 ```

-In brief, any spelling that would be valid as an integer or float literal and
+In brief, any spelling that is valid as an integer or float literal is valid as
+a string for conversion to a binary floating-point type.
+Likewise, any value
-any value obtainable from the `description` or `debugDescription` property of a
+obtained from the `description` or `debugDescription` property of a binary
-binary floating-point value are considered to be valid for conversion:
+floating-point value is valid for conversion.
+Specifically:

 * The string can represent a value in base 10 or base 16 (hexadecimal).
 * "Infinity" or "inf" (regardless of case) represents infinity.
 * "NaN" (regardless of case) represents NaN, "sNaN" (regardless of case)
-  represents signaling NaN, and either may be followed by a decimal or
+  represents signaling NaN, and either may be followed by a parenthesized
-  hexadecimal number surrounded by parentheses that represents the NaN payload.
+  decimal or hexadecimal number that represents the NaN payload.

+> Although Swift itself does not consider a leading zero to be a prefix
+> indicating that an integer value is written in base 8 (octal), a parenthesized
+> number that represents the NaN payload which begins with a leading zero _is_
+> interpreted in base 8.
+>
+> ```swift
+> let x = Double("nan(123)")!
+> let y = Double("nan(0123)")!
+>
+> String(x.bitPattern, radix: 16) // "7ff800000000007b"
+> String(y.bitPattern, radix: 16) // "7ff8000000000053"
+>
+> String(123, radix: 16)          // "7b"
+> String(0o123, radix: 16)        // "53"
+> ```

 Some rules are more relaxed for string conversion than for numeric literals:

 * __Unlike in float literals__, a digit is not required to precede the separator
-  dot in a string that is valid for conversion.
+  dot.
 * __Unlike in float literals__, a digit is not required to follow the separator
-  dot in a string that is valid for conversion.
+  dot.
 * __Unlike in float literals__, a binary exponent is not required to end a
-  hexadecimal value in a string that is valid for conversion.
+  hexadecimal value.
-* __Unlike in integer literals__, "-0" represents negative zero in a string that
+* __Unlike in integer literals__, "-0" represents negative zero.
-  is valid for conversion.

 ```swift
 let x = Double(".5")!